13 Perfect Fall Girlfriend Getaways To Start Planning Immediately

 This city is rich with historic character, as it's one of the oldest cities in Georgia.
 Savannah's Southern charm, cobblestone streets, and river views make it a great getaway for girlfriends who want to see and do it all—from photo-op squares to trendy restaurants.
-It gets muggy here in the summertime, so fall is a much nicer time to visit if you’re planning on exploring historic downtown.
-Stay at the historic Hamilton-Turner Inn (former spot of some infamous parties) or find a space just for your group through Lucky Savannah Rentals.
-Take your ladies to The Florence for house-made pasta and craft cocktails, and finish the weekend with brunch at The Collins Quarter (with live jazz music).
+It gets muggy here in the summertime, so fall is a much nicer time to visit if you're planning on exploring historic downtown.
+Stay at the new hotspot hotel, Perry Lane, A boutique property in the historic district, Perry Lane that somehow manages to be both sleek and modern — yet totally Savannah.
+Don't miss the rooftop bar, Peregrin.
+Take your ladies to The Grey for spectacularly unique farm-to-table Southern cooking (located in a former segregated Greyhound Bus Terminal), and finish the weekend with brunch with a Mint Julep at The Collins Quarter (that, pre-pandemic, is known to bump live jazz music).

 Asheville, North Carolina

 From Biltmore to breweries, this funky town has much to offer you and your friends.
-You can stay at the award-winning Inn on Biltmore Estate or at the Grand Bohemian Hotel Asheville.
-Stop by Wedge Brewing Company, where the atmosphere is super hip and the food trucks will hit the spot.
-Eat at Rhubarb for upscale Southern cuisine and Biscuit Head for biscuits topped with your choice of SEVEN gravies.
+You can stay at the award-winning Inn on Biltmore Estate (which always has interesting installations or garden attractions that make great afternoon strolls for the group) or at the Grand Bohemian Hotel Asheville.
+Stop by Highland Brewing for a taste of Beer City U.S.A., Asheville's namesake.
+Eat at Buxton Hall Barbecue for the pulled pork and must-buy keepsake t-shirts, and you'll also find Cheerwine-and-bourbon slushies and Banana Pudding Pie.
+Biscuit Head is a breakfast staple for biscuits topped with your choice of SEVEN gravies.
+Yes, seven.
+Need some exercise after all that food?
+All around the town, you'll find hikes that boast breathtaking mountain views.

 Key West, Florida

-Key West is one of those places that can make you feel like you’re far, far away—if only for a few days.
+Key West is one of those places that can make you feel like you're far, far away—if only for a few days.
 Located at the southernmost tip of Florida, the island has low-key beaches where anything goes.
 The fresh air and "Conch Republic" attitude are enough to make your trip with your gal pals a true getaway.
-Stay right in the thick of things, just off Mallory Square, at the Ocean Key Resort & Spa.
-Take a day trip to the Key West First Legal Rum Distillery for a little education and libation.
-Dine at The Stoned Crab for fresh seafood and Cero Bodega for Latin flair.
+Stay right in the thick of things, just off Mallory Square, or on one of the charming side streets in a rental.
 During the fall, that Key West breeze will send you into a state of utter calm, even with your crazy girlfriends.
+Dine at Blue Heaven for sandy floors and plenty of clucking chicken pals, and follow our guide to the best day ever in Key West here.

-Austin is known as an arts and culture hub in Texas, and it’s full of innovative businesses, up-and-coming restaurants, and a thriving music scene.
-This is definitely a more urban getaway for you and your girlfriends—and completely worth it for the experience.
-It’s one of those towns where you can hit the ground running if you have some pals that are up for anything.
-It will still be warm when you’re visiting in the fall (this is Texas, after all), so be ready.
-There are a lot of fall festivals there, depending on which month you go.
-We recommend checking out Airbnb for a great location downtown and plenty of space for your group.
-Don't miss the food at either Olamaie or Dai Due while you’re there.
+Austin is known as an arts and culture hub in Texas, and it's full of innovative businesses, up-and-coming restaurants, and a thriving music scene.
+This is definitely a more urban getaway for you and your girlfriends — and completely worth it for the experience.
+It's one of those towns where you can hit the ground running if you have some pals that are up for anything.
+It will still be warm when you're visiting in the fall (this is Texas, after all), so be ready.
+We recommend staying near South Congress, which will provide plenty of coffee shops, boutiques, and restaurants to appease the crowd — or springing for the newly renovated historic property, Commodore Perry Estate, that is nothing short of stunning.
+Don't miss the food at either Perla's, Olamaie, or the iconic Matt's El Rancho (get the famous cheese dip!) while you're there.
 Trust us.
-But you can’t go wrong with an authentic taco food truck either.

 Highlands, North Carolina

 If you and your crew are more interested in a calm, cozy getaway this fall, Highlands is a great option.
 With hiking, scenic views, and plenty of modern amenities, this mountain town offers the perfect spot for some R&R. Stock up with some wine and the fixings for a good cheese plate, and the stage is set for some quality time with your girlfriends.
-Stay at Old Edwards Inn and Spa or the Highlands Inn for a nice retreat, and you can eat dinner at Ristorante Paoletti or Wolfgang's Restaurant & Wine Bistro for a gourmet dinner.
+Stay at Old Edwards Inn and Spa or for a dreamy retreat.
+Located in the heart of downtown, this mountain refuge delights with crackling fireplaces, inviting porches, and dining options galore.
+Begin your day at Mountain Fresh Grocery where a homemade breakfast sandwich is sure to fuel the day's adventure.
+If you're not in the mountains come lunch time, sit under the red umbrellas at Bistro on Main for a bite

 Whether you select a weekend with or without a home football game is completely up to you.
 Your choice most likely will rest on whether someone in the group is an Ole Miss fan.
-There will be a bigger variety of things to do (and much smaller crowds) if you choose a weekend with no home game, and you’ll get to fully enjoy the Square and all of the shopping, dining, and exploring you could want with your favorite girlfriends.
-We suggest staying at The Graduate and hitting up shops like Cicada and Square Books while you’re out and about.
-Grab a bite at City Grocery for your Southern food, Oxford Canteen for your greasy food, and Bottletree Bakery for your sweet treats.
+There will be a bigger variety of things to do (and much smaller crowds) if you choose a weekend with no home game, and you'll get to fully enjoy the Square and all of the shopping, dining, and exploring you could want with your favorite girlfriends.
+We suggest staying at The Graduate and hitting up shops like Cicada and Square Books while you're out and about.
+Located in a former gas station-turned-carwash just a few blocks north of the Square, Oxford Canteen is there to fill your belly with its beloved breakfast tacos and beef brisket grilled cheese.
+Renowned Southern chef John Currence will have you praying for more with his establishments: Big Bad Breakfast and City Grocery.

 Charleston, South Carolina

-Charleston is one of those Southern cities that you have to visit—Southern Living readers didn't name it The South’s Best City for nothing.
-It’s full of great food, beautiful historic homes, and a lively atmosphere that’s perfect for a girlfriend trip.
-Planning your trip in the fall ensures that you won’t be stuck in summer's steamy heat as you’re strolling down King Street and gawking over the gorgeous homes.
-Stay at Charleston Place or The Dewberry for impeccable service.
+Charleston is one of those Southern cities that you have to visit—Southern Living readers didn't name it The South's Best City time and time again for nothing.
+It's full of great food, beautiful historic homes, and a lively atmosphere that's perfect for a girlfriend trip.
+Planning your trip in the fall ensures that you won't be stuck in summer's steamy heat as you're strolling down King Street and gawking over the gorgeous homes.
+Stay at Charleston Place or The Dewberry (a midcentury wonder in historic downtown Charleston) for impeccable service.
 There are almost too many places for delicious food and drinks to choose from.
-You can’t go wrong at Husk for mouthwatering Southern dishes or The Belmont for a well-made cocktail.
+You can't go wrong at Sean Brock's iconic Husk for truly standout not-your-Mama's Southern dishes or My Three Sons for authentic soul food — where the mac 'n cheese is renowned.

 We recommend staying in nearby Point Clear at the Grand Hotel Marriot Resort, a pre-Civil War resort that's dripping with Southern charm.
-Among the amenities and activities are resort-style pools, tennis courts, afternoon tea, Bingo, a daily ceremonial cannon firing—you name it.
+Among the amenities and activities are resort-style pools, tennis courts, afternoon tea, Bingo, a daily ceremonial cannon firing — you name it.
 All this and delicious food.
 During the day, venture over to Fairhope just a few minutes away for shopping in the quaint village.
 This getaway is ideal for a group of girlfriends looking for a relaxing trip with some leisurely shopping, great coastal views, and some pampering spa treatments.
 Lucky for you, it will be much less crowded in the fall.
+Fairhope is a biking town, with trails that wind along the coast and through some beautiful historic neighborhoods.
+Bring your own, rent them in town, or, if you're staying at the Grand, get them at no extra charge from the hotel.

-Head to Charlottesville for a bonafide girls’ wine weekend.
+Head to Charlottesville for a bonafide girls' wine weekend.
 Charlottesville has made its name as a respected wine producer and a major stop on the Monticello Wine Trail, which features many different wineries that offer tastings and tours.
-The wineries on the Monticello Wine Trail were inspired by Thomas Jefferson’s vision of grape growing and wine making, so that counts as getting a little history too—right?
+The wineries on the Monticello Wine Trail were inspired by Thomas Jefferson's vision of grape growing and wine making, so that counts as getting a little history too — right?
 Grab your girls and enjoy a weekend of wine and good conversation.
-Explore Stay Charlottesville first to book private carriage houses, apartments, estates, and historic homes for your group.
+In this college town, you'll find students, tourists, and locals mingling at hidden-gem restaurants, or drinking pints of Bold Rock cider as they watch the sun set over the Blue Ridge Mountains.
+Here are all the things to see (and eat!) on your trip.